 Once they go through the demonstration level, they come to a screen that simply lets them choose what they want to practice.

 The screen above looks very similar to the novice level.
 They once again get a situation prompt: “You started treatment about 3 minutes ago and just finishing resolving a Check for Aterial Air 11 alarm when the Cycler started sounding again.
 This time you need to resolve Alarm 10.”

-This time, however, there is no red circle pointing out where to start or what to do.
+The big difference, however, is that there is no red circle pointing out where to start or what to do.

-- They often have levels of difficulty just like games do.
+- Have levels of difficulty just like games do

-- They provide a lot of feedback regarding how you are doing.
+- Provide a lot of feedback regarding how you are doing.

-- They present as a challenge that you have to resolve.
+- Present as a challenge that you have to resolve.

-- They can generate a lot of emotion within the participant.
+- Generate a lot of emotion within the participant.